Mess in exploring product metrics

 Conclusion

 Having metrics is fancy but reading them is difficult.
-We all should be very careful in extracting the meanings behind any charts, diagrams because the whole meaning can be changed by having other contexts.
+We all should be very careful in extracting the meanings behind any charts, or diagrams because the whole meaning can be changed by having other contexts.